Filmmakers pull out of Istanbul festival over censorship row

 Shot in PKK camps in Turkey and parts of Syria and Iraq, the documentary depicts the daily life of militants.

-Classified as a terrorist organization by Turkey, the United States and Europe, the PKK has waged a three-decade insurgency for greater autonomy for ethnic Kurds.
+Classified as a terrorist organisation by Turkey, the United States and Europe, the PKK has waged a three-decade insurgency for greater autonomy for ethnic Kurds.

 A 2012 peace process has brought a shaky halt to most of the hostilities, but occasional violence continues.
 At least five militants were killed over the weekend when they clashed with the security forces, the military has said.